Skip to content

 CREATE AN ACCOUNT

-Go to the retailer and/or aggregator you’re going to use.
+Go to the retailer and/or aggregator you’ve decided to publish with.

-Note here: Amazon and IngramSpark are both currently free to upload an ebook or print book.
+Note here: Amazon and IngramSpark are both currently free to upload an ebook, print book, or combo.
 Other services may not be.

 What to do

-With either service, simply click on the option you want.
-You’ll be asked to provide your name, email address, and password to create an account.
+With either service, you’ll be asked to provide your name, email address, and password to create an account.

 They’ll send a verification email for you to click on to activate your account.